 What is workmux?

 workmux is a giga opinionated zero-friction workflow tool for managing git worktrees and tmux windows as isolated development environments.
+Also supports kitty and WezTerm (experimental).
 Perfect for running multiple AI agents in parallel without conflict.

 New to workmux?